 Eventually, I went up to them and said to them, why don’t I talk about trading on betting exchanges?
-Because it’s new, it’s interesting and it will fall right into the mix of this.
+Because it’s new, it’s exciting and it will fall right into the mix of this.
 Because I’d come from the writing or all about financial markets and I was now trading on sports, I could join the two together.

-I was slightly nervous because the concept was so alien.
-I’ve always faced scepticism throughout my entire career, even now when I’ve so much work and have a really long well-documented track record.
+I’ve always faced scepticism throughout my entire career, even now when I’ve done so much work and have a really long well-documented track record.
 But back then nobody even knew about the Betfair betting exchange, let alone traded sports markets.
 So I had to have a one-liner that would grab people’s attention.

 Bet Angel only came out of my frustration at not being able to do the things that I wanted to do and eventually I started to integrate that into my presentations.
-The person I choose to work with to create Bet Angel actually came out of one of those early talks.
+The person I chose to work with to create Bet Angel came out of one of those early talks.
 It’s funny how things like that happen, isn’t it?

-It was funny to go to these shows because of course, everybody was expecting a stock or equity derivative trading services and stuff like that.
+It was funny to go to these shows because everybody was expecting stock or equity derivative trading services and stuff like that.
 And they’re in the middle of these stands was Betfair.
 It just didn’t look right.

-You are not welcome here, it’s just Gambling.
+You are not welcome here; it’s just Gambling

-I remember on the first show that we did.
+I remember the first show that we did.
 People would come along and ask, what are you doing here?
 You know, you’re just gambling.
 We don’t want you here.
 Or words to that effect.